Daily Cannabis Use Could Lower Rates of Illicit Opioid Use, Says New Study

 Stephanie Lake, a PhD candidate at UBC's School of Population and Public Health and the lead author of the study, added that “these findings point to a need to design formal clinical evaluations of cannabis-based strategies for pain management, opioid use disorder treatment supports, and wider harm reduction initiatives.”

-Lake also following the publishing of the study, further emphasizing the need for future study and highlighting the nuance inherent in these complex issues.
+Lake also tweeted a short thread following the publishing of the study, further emphasizing the need for future study and highlighting the nuance inherent in these complex issues.

 “Our study adds to the mix of findings about this 'substitution' effect,” read one tweet.
 “Formal clinical trials using cannabinoid-based therapies in the [management] of pain, including among people who use drugs, are needed to further elucidate the effectiveness and feasibility of cannabis for pain.”